+The new virtual drive is created and initialized.

-- 20. If you accept the configuration, click Yes at the prompt to save the configuration and initialize the new virtual drive. - 21.
-After the initialization is complete (the elapsed time depends on the RAID level and the disk size), click the Home button and then click Exit in the left hand window frame. - 22.
-Select Exit Application, and reboot the computer with the Windows OS in the DVD drive or the CD drive.
+- 11. After the initialization is complete (the elapsed time depends on the RAID level and the disk size), press Esc twice (once to exit the dialog, and the second time to exit the utility). - A confirmation message box appears. - 12.
+Press OK to exit the utility, and reboot the computer with the Windows OS in the DVD drive or the CD drive.